 Grant award payments will be made in a single lump sum payment or quarterly, as described in Section 5.
-Eligible Employers that receive grant awards will be required to submit quarterly reports with supporting documentation of incurred, eligible expenses.
+Eligible Employers that receive quarterly grant awards will be required to submit quarterly reports with supporting documentation of incurred, eligible expenses.
 If the Eligible Employer elects to receive the funding quarterly, the first payment will be one-third of the total grant award.
 The 2nd quarter and 3rd quarter payments will be for one-third of the total grant award each and will both be reconciled based on the previous quarterly report (i.e. to account for any excess cash on hand).
-The 4^{th} quarter payment will be for the remaining grant amount, if applicable, based on the quarterly reconciliation reports.
+The final payment will be made after the grant year for the remaining grant amount, if applicable, based on the quarterly reconciliation reports.
 Any unused funds identified in the final reconciliation must be returned to the State of Vermont.